0xAX/asm/content/asm_6.md

         mov rdx, vector_1
         ;; Store the number of floating-point values we already have read in the rcx register. mov rcx, r14
-        ;; Multiple the number of floating-point values by 8. shl rcx, 3
+        ;; Multiply the number of floating-point values by 8. shl rcx, 3
         ;; Move the pointer from the beginning of the buffer with floating-point values that ;; we have parsed from the input string to the next value.